aarondcohen/id128/README.md

 ## Additional Factory Methods

 ### .generate({ time }) => id
 Return a new id instance.
-By default, the current time is generated on each call.
-Setting `time` to `null` or `undefined` triggers the default behavior.
+Set any argument to `null` or `undefined` to trigger its default behavior.

-`time` can be given either as a `Date` object or epoch milliseconds (milliseconds since January 1st, 1970).
-For times prior to the epoch or after approximately August 2nd, 10889, throws `InvalidEpoch`.
+`time` defaults to the current time.
+It can be given either as a `Date` object or epoch milliseconds (milliseconds since January 1st, 1970).
 Extra caution is required since setting a future time and subsequently calling `generate` guarantees usage of the clock sequence.
+Throw `InvalidEpoch` for times before the epoch or after approximately August 2nd, 10889.
-Throws `ClockSequenceOverflow` when the clock sequence is exhausted.
+Throw `ClockSequenceOverflow` when the clock sequence is exhausted.
 This is provided mostly for unit tests.

 ### .reset()
 Return the clock sequence to its starting position.
 This is provided mostly for